azerion/phaser-super-storage/README.md

     //The amount of items in the storage
     length: number;

-    //The namespace for the current storge
+    //The namespace for the current storage
     namespace:string;

     //Get an item from the storage